egoist/poi.js.org/docs/README.md

 ### Extracting CSS

-The `extractCSS` option is `true` by default in production mode, however you can also set it manually to overrde:
+The `extractCSS` option is `true` by default in production mode, however you can also set it manually to override:

 ```js
 module.exports = {